al1sant0s/springfield/README.md

 - an email service to deliver emails with authentication codes.
 This is completely optional as you can also request permission to use [TSTO API](https://tsto.app/).

-Follow along for more details.
+Other independent services are not covered in this guide, like fail2ban for rate limiting with nginx and whatnot.

-## Usage
+## ⚡ Usage

 The easiest and recommended way to get the server running is through the usage of Docker containers.
-If you do not want to use Docker, you will need to install each dependency listed. in the file `environment.yaml` with your favorite Python package manager: pip, conda, etc.
+If you do not want to use Docker, you will need to install each dependency listed in the file `environment.yaml` with your favorite Python package manager: pip, conda, etc.

 To make this guide easier to follow we will focus on Docker Compose.
 Let's start with the simplest possible configuration which just includes the server itself.
 Create the following compose file somewhere in your file system.
+If necessary adjust the ports field.

 **`compose.yaml`**
 ```yaml